 - All black clothing. - Black pants only.
 Very black jeans permitted, no holes and not faded. - All black tops: no color or print/artwork on the top; no sleeveless or tank tops. - A black Raphael's t-shirt can be worn. - A black Raphael's t-shirt that relates to a special event with print can be worn. - No white athletic shoes. - Black bermuda shorts, black skirt or solid black dress.
 Must be all black.
-Not shorter than 3 inches above the knee. - Absolutely no sweatpants & no hoodies. - No shoulders may be exposed. - No leggings, pants, or shorts that are see through or sagging below the hips. - No hats or headbands that are more than 2 inches wide. - No scarves of any kind anywhere on the body. - Pants cannot drag on the floor. - Shoes or boots cannot be knitted or of sock like material. - No shoes or boots can have fur exposed. - No open toe shoe of any kind. - Hair and makeup must be professional at all times. - Raphael's black aprons and name tag must be worn at all times. - No biker shorts.
+Not shorter than 3 inches above the knee. - Absolutely no sweatpants & no hoodies. - No shoulders may be exposed. - No leggings, pants, or shorts that are see through or sagging below the hips. - No hats or headbands that are more than 2 inches wide. - No scarves of any kind anywhere on the body. - Pants cannot drag on the floor. - Shoes or boots cannot be knitted or of sock like material. - No shoes or boots can have fur exposed. - No open toe shoe of any kind. - Hair and makeup must be professional at all times. - Raphael's black aprons and name tag must be worn at all times.
+For Barbers, Raphael's black barber smock and name tag must be worn at all times. - No biker shorts.

-INTERNSHIP POLICY (Advanced Cosmetologist, Cosmetologist Advanced, Cosmetologist, Combination Advanced Esthetics & Advanced Manicurist, Advanced Esthetician, & Advanced Manicurist programs only)
+INTERNSHIP POLICY (Advanced Cosmetologist, Cosmetologist Advanced, Cosmetologist, Combination Advanced Esthetics & Advanced Manicurist, Advanced Esthetician, & Advanced Manicurist programs only):